adouz/react-bootcamp/README.md

-# react-bootcamp
+# react-Bootcamp

 ## Description
 <s>a bootcamp that have only exercises to learn react.js</s>

-you can use an online code editor like codesandbox.io to run your react app.
+You can use an online code editor like codesandbox.io to run Your react app.

 Each exercise is a small react application containing the following files:

 index.js: represents the entry file for the entire exercise.
 README.md: contains exercise instructions.

-every exercise falls into one or multiple categories of React main concepts or others that we thnik front-end developers should know!
+Every exercise falls into one or multiple categories of react main concepts or others that we think front-end developers should know!

-**please take your time of understanding every concept and how it works before writing the answer!**
+**Please take your time of understanding every concept and how it works before writing the answer!**

 ## DOM
 - [adding-style]()